-Assets that meet one of the following conditions are classified as current assets, and all other assets are classified as non-current assets:
+The Company classifies the assets as current under one of the following criteria, and all other assets are classified as non-current:

 - 1. It expects to realize the asset, or intends to sell or consume it, in its normal operating cycle. - 2.
 It is held primarily for trading purposes. - 3.
 It is expected to be realized within twelve months after the reporting period; or - 4.
-The asset is cash or cash equivalents unless there are other limitations on the asset being exchanged or used to settle liabilities at least twelve months after the reporting period.
+The asset is cash or cash equivalents (as defined in IAS 7) unless there are other limitations on the asset being exchanged or used to settle liabilities at least twelve months after the reporting period.

-Liabilities that meet one of the following conditions are classified as current liabilities, and all other liabilities are classified as non-current liabilities:
+The Company classifies the liability as current under one of the following criteria, and all other liabilities are classified as non-current: